milpflow/milpflow/README.md

 How to start?
 =============

-* A tutorial.pdf is available in this project folder.
+* A tutorial in PDF format is available in this project folder.

 * MILPFlow Java project is available to download at: